 “When you are talking about projects that could have a profound impact on the lives of First Nations people, you don’t just talk to us.
 You’re going to need our permission before anything goes forward.
 That’s just a fact of life.”- Art Sterritt, Coastal First Nations of B.C.

 “These elite Indian band representatives are no longer victims talking.
 They are cock-of-the-walk clear winners of the judicial wars of the past thirty years talking and acting as such.
-These are people placed by our higher courts into positions of awesome power and control over the rest of Canada- power and control in no way democratically based– people who are making no bones about the fact that they are going to exploit this new position handed to them countrywide- to the maximum- with no moderating consideration of the whole country’s best interests.”
+These are people placed by our higher courts into positions of awesome power and control over the rest of Canada- power and control in no way democratically based– power with no accompanying burden of general responsibility– people who are making no bones about the fact that they are going to exploit this new position handed to them countrywide- to the maximum- with no moderating consideration of the whole country’s best interests.”